Terrorist Asset-Freezing etc. Act 2010

 Overview

 This bill aims to strengthen the UK's ability to freeze the assets of individuals and entities suspected of involvement in terrorist activities.
-It introduces a new framework for designating such persons, imposing financial restrictions, and gathering information related to their assets and activities, while also amending existing legislation on terrorist financing and money laundering.
+It introduces a new framework for designating such persons, imposing financial restrictions, and gathering intelligence, while also amending existing legislation on terrorist financing.

 Description